 He has presented his work at academic and professional venues in Canada, the United States, the United Kingdom, and China.
-He has presented his work on costs at Oxford University, has given the Canadian Studies Visiting Lecture at Fudan University School of Law in Shanghai, China, and has given the keynote address at the Advocates Society’s annual conference.
+He has presented his work on costs at Oxford University, and has given the Canadian Studies Visiting Lecture at Fudan University School of Law in Shanghai, China.
 He also has been involved with judicial education at programs provided by the National Judicial Institute.
 He is frequently contacted by national and international media.

 Professor Knutsen was awarded the Queen’s University Chancellor Charles H. Baillie university-wide teaching award in 2018.
 He had also three times earned the faculty teaching award at Queens Faculty of Law.
 He was previously a Visiting Assistant Professor at Florida State University College of Law, where he also earned a teaching award.

 Professor Knutsen is an elected member of the American Law Institute, a Fellow of the European Law Institute, and an Honorary Fellow of the American College of Coverage Counsel.
 He earned a Masters of Law (LL.M.) from Harvard Law School, a J.D. from Osgoode Hall Law School and a B.A.(Hons) from Lakehead University.